Brooklyn Eastern District Terminal 15: Strasburg Rail Road

-When film producer Britt Allcroft asked permission from Strasburg to film on their railroad for Thomas and the Magic Railroad, they brought an idea to her, about which she was thrilled; they proposed to restore the locomotive and convert it into a full-size operating replica of Thomas the Tank Engine.
+No. 15 arrived on SRC's property in May 1998.
+The following year when film producer Britt Allcroft asked permission from Strasburg to film on their railroad for Thomas and the Magic Railroad, they brought an idea to her, about which she was thrilled; they proposed to restore the locomotive and convert it into a full-size operating replica of Thomas the Tank Engine.

 Work subsequently began, and in the process, the railroad converted No. 15 from oil to coal firing.
 No. 15 participated in its first public Day Out with Thomas events, on the weekend of September 25-27, 1998, but the locomotive was not fired up, and a 44-ton switcher moved the train from the opposite end.
 No. 15 eventually underwent its first test fire with its Thomas livery, on April 14, 1999, and on April 29, it made its first public run for that day’s Day Out with Thomas event.

 The full-scale Thomas replica locomotive has been used for the semiannual Thomas activities ever since.
-It also has been occasionally transferred to other railroads for the same purpose, such as the Illinois Railway Museum, the Greenfield Village Line, the Great Smoky Mountains Railroad, and the Belvidere and Delaware River Railway.
-Thomas' original face was replaced in April 2014 with an animatronic CGI face with the mouth’s ability to open and close, and a voice speaker, recorded by Martin Sherman.
+It also has been occasionally transferred to other railroads for the same purpose, such as the Illinois Railway Museum, the Greenfield Village Line (formerly), the Great Smoky Mountains Railroad, and the Belvidere and Delaware River Railway.
+Today, the locomotive operates in June and September of each year.
+In early 2026, the locomotive was taken out of service for mechanical repairs, causing the cancellation of the Day Out With Thomas events at the Henry Ford Museum.